 Fiber from vegetables and fruits helps to keep you full, which you probably know already.
 What you might not know is that the fibrous part of the vegetable also contains polyphenols, which act as anti-oxidants.

 Juicing typically removes both the fiber and the polyphenols.

 4. You Still Need Fat and Protein.
 This is not a knock on juicing, unless you’re using it to replace meals.
 Vegetables are high in some nutrients, but you still need to eat sufficient fat and protein, as well as the vitamins and minerals that are usually found with fat and protein.

 Protein is important because it’s the building block of most of the tissue in your body, and fats are essential for a variety of reasons.
 In particular, you can’t adequately absorb vitamins like A, D, or K unless you’re getting sufficient fats.

 The point is that juicing should be something you do as a supplement and not as a meal replacement.

-5. Beware of Additives like Soy Lecithin or Wheat Grass.
+5. Beware of Additives like Soy Lecithin.
 If you’re making your own juices from fresh green vegetables, then there is no need to worry about this.

 If you’re buying juices from a store or service, though, you’ll want to be extra careful about what else goes into those juices.
-In particular, watch out for gluten-containing ingredients like wheat grass, which will cause inflammation and leaky gut, and also for “emulsifiers” like soy lecithin, which are toxic by-products that are included simply to change the texture of the juice.
+In particular, watch out for “emulsifiers” or thickeners like soy lecithin and guar gum.

 6. You May Be Missing a Lot of Nutrients.
 Depending on how you’re juicing, it’s likely that you’re not getting most of the nutrients that are found in fruits and vegetables.
 After all, a great many of the nutrients are located in the skins of fruits and vegetables, and the skins often don’t make it into the juice.